AAS Consulting Services

 Rates

 We charge out conservatively for our services at rates typical of those for similar earth science specialty work, a little lower than those for licensed professional engineers who specialize in natural hazards engineering.
-Our rates are higher for rush and emergency jobs, and they drop substantially for long-term jobs.

 On some short-term and most long-term jobs, we work with our clients to provide our services for an affordable fixed price, rather than charging out hourly.